 Vatsa Bay on the Paliki peninsula is a place that makes you think twice about your plans for the day because you simply want to stay and breathe in the relaxing atmosphere.
 This bay with its sandy beaches Vrahinari and Vatsa is far away from the crowds (if ever you can call it crowds on Kefalonia).

-A river merges into the sea at the end of the bay that can be crossed by a draw bridge.
-If you have children, this bridge will keep them busy for hours, going back and forwards cross the river.
+A river merges into the sea at the end of the bay that can be crossed by a drawbridge.
+If you have children, this bridge will keep them busy for hours, going back and forwards across the river.
 This part is used as a small harbour for motorboats and fishing boats.

 Should you decide to leave this beautiful place and explore the coast by motorboat, you can either head north towards the secluded, long sandy beach of Platia Ammos or you sail south and then east towards the red sanded Xi beach.